neuro-team-femto/neuro-team-femto.github.io/_posts/2025-09-15-Tribology-Psychophysics-PhD-positions.md

 #### Applicants

-We anticipate the opening of two PhD positions: funding for one is already confirmed, for a tentative start in Oct-Dec.
+We anticipate the opening of two PhD positions: funding for one is already confirmed, for a tentative start in Dec.
 2025; funding for the second is pending, for a start in 2026.
-We are accepting applications for both positions as of Sept.
+We are accepting applications for both positions as of 11th Oct.
 2025.

 The ideal applicants for these two positions hold a Master of Science in mechanical engineering or tactile psychophysics.
 One position (position A) is anticipated to focus more on experimental development (conception and validation of a tribometer), and may offer best training potential for applicants who already have a solid background in mechanical engineering, as well as programming experience with sensors and actuators in languages like Matlab or LabVIEW.
 The second position (position B) is anticipated to focus more on psychophysics (experimental study of tactile perception), and may offer best training potential for applicants who already have a solid background in psychophysics or experimental psychology, as well as data-analysis experience in languages like Python or R. Position A is expected to start in 2025, and position B in 2026.